SteeltoeOSS/Documentation/api/v4/configuration/config-server-provider.md

 If there are any merge conflicts, the last provider added to the configuration takes precedence and overrides all others.

->As of Steeltoe 3.0.0, an additional NuGet reference for `Steeltoe.Connector.CloudFoundry` is required to read in service bindings.
+>As of Steeltoe 3.0.0, an additional NuGet reference for `Steeltoe.Connectors.CloudFoundry` is required to read in service bindings.
 Just adding the reference will be enough for service bindings to be discoverable.

 ### Access Configuration Data